socialchorus/Attribute-Access-Controllable/doc/blog-post.md

 ### I am not a big cucumber fan, but...

 Really, I'm not.
-I used to write them all the time, but nowadays, I use a combination of RSpec and Capybara to get most of my day-to-day integration testing done.
+I used to write Cucumber features all the time, but nowadays, I use a combination of RSpec and Capybara to get most of my day-to-day integration testing done.
 There is, however, one sweet spot for Cucumber that I'm finding more and more useful; A very high-level document that describes essential features in a way that a reader will say, "Ahhh, so _that_ is how it is supposed to work!"
 Here's a copy of the spec I wrote:

     Feature: Read only attributes